 While Disney isn’t getting revenue from the Watch app, Rasulo said the arrangement reached in January included 70 other services that extend Comcast subscribers’ access to Disney, ABC and ESPN programs.

-The agreement also ensured Comcast viewers wouldn’t lose Disney programming to fee disputes, such as the battle between satellite TV provider DirecTV (DTV) and Viacom Inc. (VIAB), which has cut off subscriber access to networks including MTV and Nickelodeon.
+The agreement also ensured Comcast viewers wouldn’t lose Disney programming to fee disputes, such as the battle between satellite TV provider DirecTV (DTV:US) and Viacom Inc. (VIAB:US), which has cut off subscriber access to networks including MTV and Nickelodeon.

 Shares of the traditional cable and entertainment companies suggest the new-found confidence is extending to investors as well.

-At the same time, newer Internet companies have faltered, with Facebook Inc. (FB) down 19 percent from its May initial share sale and Zynga Inc. (ZNGA), the online game provider, down 47 percent this year.
-Google Inc. (GOOG), owner of YouTube and the world’s most popular search engine, has declined 12 percent in 2012.
+At the same time, newer Internet companies have faltered, with Facebook Inc. (FB:US) down 19 percent from its May initial share sale and Zynga Inc. (ZNGA:US), the online game provider, down 47 percent this year.
+Google Inc. (GOOG:US), owner of YouTube and the world’s most popular search engine, has declined 12 percent in 2012.

 The online drive by established media companies still poses risks to their businesses, according to Robert Johnson, a founder of the BET cable network and the first black U.S. billionaire.